 In addition, Dodge College offers minors available to all Chapman University students.
 Unlike other minors offered at Chapman, if you are interested in declaring a Dodge College minor, you will need to get department approval by completing a short application.
 While Dodge College students can also apply for one of these minors, be aware that there are several major/minor combinations that are not accepted as the classes of those combinations are too close in content.

-For current students, please visit the current student website for application information and deadlines.
+For current students, please visit the current students website for application information and deadlines.

 Minors offered in Dodge College include: